kejjtoli/AutoClocker/README.md

 > The windows build can be found in the windows_64 folder or releases tab

-> To complete the installation just download and unzip the folder and you're done
+> To complete the installation just download and unzip the compressed files